-Take your marketing budget to its full potential with full-funnel marketing.
-Impact every step of the funnel to drive more sales and dramatically increase your ROI.
+Take your budget to its full potential with full-funnel marketing.
+Impact every step of the funnel and dramatically increase your ROI.

 Many brands use online marketing, content, and SEO as lead generation tools for sales teams.
 If you’re one of them, and you ‘re still using this old approach, means you don’t fully take the extremely beneficial advantages of the super-powerful abilities available to marketers today.
 Harnessing the full-funnel marketing approach enables marketers to control the entire sales funnel and use conversion rate optimization to increase the ROI and drive more sales.